awsdocs/aws-cli-user-guide/doc_source/cli-configure-files.md

 The AWS CLI internally uses a model where it queues up S3 tasks that are then executed by consumers whose numbers are limited by `max_concurrent_requests`\.
 A task generally maps to a single S3 operation\.
 For example, as task could be a `PutObjectTask`, or a `GetObjectTask`, or an `UploadPartTask`\.
 The rate at which tasks are added to the queue can be much faster than the rate at which consumers finish the tasks\.
 To avoid unbounded growth, the task queue size is capped to a specific size\.
 This setting changes the value of that maximum number\.
 You generally don't need to change this setting\.
 This setting also corresponds to the number of tasks that the CLI is aware of that need to be run\.
 This means that by default the CLI can only see 1000 tasks ahead\.
 Until the S3 command knows the total number of tasks executed, the progress line shows a total of \.\.\.\.
 Increasing this value means that the CLI can more quickly know the total number of tasks needed, assuming that the queuing rate is quicker than the rate of task completion\.
 The tradeoff is that a larger max queue size requires more memory\.

+multipart\_chunksize
+Specifies the chunk size that the CLI uses for multipart transfers of individual files\.
+The default value is 8MB, with a minimum of 5MB\.
+When a file transfer exceeds the `multipart_threshold`, the CLI divides the file into chunks of this size\.
+This value can specified using the same syntax as `multipart_threshold`, either as the number of bytes as an integer, or by using a size and a suffix\.

 multipart\_threshold
 Specifies the size threshold the CLI uses for multipart transfers of individual files\.
 The default value is 8MB\.
 When uploading, downloading, or copying a file, the S3 commands switch to multipart operations if the file exceeds this size\.
 You can specify this value in one of two ways: